What are the Aquarium’s hours?

 How long are my tickets valid?

 Currently, the tickets you purchase online are good for the date and time you have chosen.
 You should arrive as close to that time as possible.
 We have a no-refund policy on tickets.
 All donated tickets or tickets given away as prizes from TV stations, Aquarium contests and nonprofit fundraisers expire 1 year from the date on the ticket.
 You will need to call to redeem those tickets for a timed entry.
-If your tickets expired during the closure, we will honor them for an additional 3 months.

 Does everyone need to make reservations?